restorecommerce/scheduling-srv/README.md

 | job_unique_name | string | optinal | unique job name |

 List of events emitted to Kafka by this microservice for below topics:
-- io.restorecommerce.jobs.resource
+- `io.restorecommerce.jobs.resource`
   - jobsCreated
   - jobsModified
   - jobsDeleted

-This microservice emits the Job message to topic `io.restorecommerce.jobs.resource` with event names `jobsCreated`, `jobsModified` and `jobsDeleted` which would be used to reschedule the jobs in case if redis goes down.
+Events from the `io.restorecommerce.jobs.resource` topic are issued whenever a CRUD opertion is performed.
+They are useful for job rescheduling in case of Redis failure.

 ## Chassis Service